tmfadhlul/spotify-clone-rn-redux/Readme.md

 # Spotify Clone

 Spotify Clone is a clone app of https://www.spotify.com.
-It use React Native as the frontend and Express as the Backend.
+It use React Native as the frontend and Djanggo as the Backend.
 I am working this app at https://dumbways.id and https://arkademy.com Bootcamp class.
 Feels free to contribute to make this app better.

 ![gif](https://github.com/tmfadhlul/react-redux-spotify/blob/master/Demo.gif)